TheDjentleman/TheDjentleman.github.io/_posts/draft.md

 When I started coding, I also found [rustbyexample](https://rustbyexample.com) to be a very good resource on how to use the standard library and the language in general.

 So, what are my first impressions on the language and what have I achieved so far?
-First off, I really like *cargo*, Rust's build system and package manager.
+First off, I really like *cargo*, Rust's build system and package manager, as it is very easy to use.
+Cargo is also used for creating projects, which is helpful because it also creates the necessary project structure for you.
 Rust enforces a specific project structure, but it is pretty straight forward:
 - In the project root directory, you have a file (`Cargo.toml`) that contains information about the project and external dependencies, as well as a folder named *src* where you put (you guessed it) your source files
 - You wan't an executable?
 Then you need a source file named `main.rs`